Cost of Living Comparison Between Victoria and Vancouver Cost of Living Comparison Between Victoria and Vancouver

 Victoria vs Vancouver: Cost of Living - Frequently Asked Questions

-What is the total cost difference between living in Victoria and Vancouver?
+What is the total cost difference between living in Victoria and in Vancouver?

 Which city has better-paying jobs?

-On paper, Vancouver earns 16% less.
+On paper, salaries run 10% lower in Vancouver.
 That's worth factoring in alongside costs, though remote workers earning in a stronger currency may not notice the difference at all.

-How do apartment prices compare in Victoria and Vancouver?
+How do apartment prices compare in Victoria and in Vancouver?

 Which city has cheaper restaurants?